 So when I read it, Ezekiel 13:6, I’m reminded as a pastor, like my responsibility when I stand before the people of God’s entrusted me to shepherd, my responsibility revolves around teaching and preaching, exposing the voice of God, the truth of God, the word of God, and never speaking my own words.
 I want to be faithful in that, and these verses remind me that as a pastor and for any other pastors listening to this, leader in the church, that we are accountable before God for the words we speak; that we would not speak our own words; that we’d be faithful to speak His word.

-And we pray God for churches all across our country, all around the world, we ought to faithfully proclaim, and receive, and obey your word.
-God, we pray for the proclamation of your word where it hasn’t gone, among the Rajput Muslims in India, almost 3 million of them, no followers of Jesus.
+And we pray God for churches all across our country.
+All around the world.
+We ought to faithfully proclaim, and receive, and obey your word.
+God, we pray for the proclamation of your word where it hasn’t gone.
+Among the Rajput Muslims in India.
+Almost 3 million of them, yet no followers of Jesus.
 Nobody has your word there.
 God, we pray for the spread of your word to the Rajput in India and, God, we pray for the establishment of churches and pastors to be raised up who faithfully preach your word.
 Oh God, keep us, we pray from false prophets, from false teaching, from listening to or becoming false teachers.

-Help us, we pray, to be faithful to your word in every way in what we preach, teach, what we hear, as we read it, and as we put it into practice in our lives because your word is so good.
+Help us to be faithful to your word.
+In every way in we preach and teach.
+What we hear and read.
+And as we put it into practice in our lives because your word is so good.
 It is so much better than our words, our thoughts, our desires.
-We want, we need your word, so may it reign supreme in our lives and in our churches, and specifically in the mouths of those who lead the church.
+We want and need your word.
+So may it reign supreme in our lives and in our churches.
+And specifically in the mouths of those who lead the church.
 In Jesus’ name, we pray.
 Amen.